Call for Papers for 2019 – closed March 10, 2018

 SOCIETY MANAGEMENT DAY

-For the first time, we’re offering a special track for Society Management.
-This track is geared toward society leaders, members, and those interested in learning more about running societies.
-Please use this as both a learning and networking experience – meet other society leaders, discuss your situations, share ideas – participate with the presenters via questions and discussions.
+Please use this as both a learning and a networking experience.
+Meet other society leaders, discuss your situations, share ideas, and participate with the national-caliber presenters via questions and discussions.

 8:45a.m. – 9:30 a.m. – Registration and Welcome